KevinHardy-Cooper/FarmersFriend/README.md

 Allows user to upload, review, and search for farms based on location, name or rating.
 Pretty much Yelp but better because it's for farms.

+### Fun Facts
+1. The resulting project earned a 111.6% and was worth 60% of the course.
+You do the math.

 ### Helpful Tutorials
 1. Take COMPSCI 4WW3 - Web Computing and Web Systems at McMaster University.